shinonomeenana/Unibot/docs/en/usage/README.md

 - `charainfo[alias]` to view the alias for the character in the group and across all groups.

 ::: warning Note
-If you use the `pjskdel` command, please only delete inappropriate aliass.
-Deleting shortcut aliass used for guessing songs will cause inconvenience.

 All song alias settings and character alias settings will be publicly displayed daily on the [Real-time Log](/dailylog/) page.
 :::